Christina El Moussa Is Reportedly Dating Gary Anderson After Her Divorce

 — Us Weekly (@usweekly) December 16, 2016

-Christina El Moussa and her former partner went their separate ways in May of last year after 7 years of marriage and 2 children, 6-year-old Taylor Reese and 1-year-old Brayden James.
+Christina El Moussa and her former partner went their separate ways in May of last year after seven years of marriage and two children, 6-year-old Taylor Reese and 1-year-old Brayden James.
 At the time they confirmed their separation in December, the couple had no plans for divorce but weeks after rumors regarding Christina El Moussa’s rumored romance with Gary Anderson hit the web, Tarek filed divorce documents.

 As Christina El Moussa stays silent about her alleged romance, a report by The Christian Post on January 30 suggested she and Anderson were reportedly getting serious.
 As the report explained to readers, Christina El Moussa has established a relationship with Anderson’s adult daughter in recent weeks and earlier this month, she was spotted with one of the women in Park City, Utah.

 Christina El Moussa “has been spending time with Gary’s family,” an HGTV insider told Life & Style magazine weeks ago, via Hollywood Life.

 “She loves his daughters Kacey and Kristen and treats them like her best friends.”

-During Christina El Moussa’s trip to Utah, she shared a photo of herself and one of Anderson’s daughters drinking champagne together on Instagram, but refrained from posting anything about Anderson himself.
+During Christina El Moussa’s trip to Utah, she shared a photo of herself and one of Anderson’s daughters drinking champagne together on Instagram but refrained from posting anything about Anderson himself.

 Christina El Moussa: Dating Gary Anderson! https://t.co/Ktyms9StAe pic.twitter.com/SNi7IkBrFC